 Why?
 Because the auditors get antsy when you're too close.
-(I had a professor in college who would throw a pen at you if you came too close to the table.)
+(We had a professor in college who would throw a pen at you if you came too close to the table.)

 But don't stay rooted to that X. Remember, the space is yours for two whole minutes.
 So feel free to move around.

 Another great audition tip: After you hit your X, tell them who you are.
 This is called slating.
 There's the good slate, and the bad slate.

 The Bad Slate: "Hello, my name is so-and-so, and I'll be doing Viola from Twelfth Night."